 Rotorua FAQs

-The Best Things to do in Rotorua
+The BEST Things to do in Rotorua

-2. White water rafting (the famous 7-meter drop!)
+1. Whitewater rafting (the famous 7-meter drop!)

 There are also some photographers out there who will capture you in your best wetsuit-wearing pose!
 You can buy those after the activity, once your heart has stopped racing.